atishay/atishay.github.io/_posts/2017-08-16-Deep-Learning-Part-1.md

 I hope you are still here with me.
 We looking for a function `f(X)` such that if `X` is a photograph the function would return the likelihood that it contains a cat according to the knowledge that is built into the function.
 We came up with one possibility.

+#### Statistics
+This is the same equation as fitting a line though a set of points in X as used in linear regression with statistics.
+Machine learning is stats on steroids.

 #### The true equation
 Here is the equation: `f(🐱) = Probability of being a cat.` Now here the image, `🐱` is 3 million numbers.
 Naturally A has to have 3 million numbers as well.
 So the true equation actually will become: